mkffl/mkffl.github.io/_posts/2022-08-01-mediation.markdown

     )
 ```

-Repeating this 50 times and looking at the results confirms that the chances of promotion by ethnic category and business unit are the same for each ethnic category.
+Repeating this 50 times and looking at the results confirms that the chances of promotion by business unit are the same for each ethnic category.
 The sample distributions are clearly centered around 0.
 If still in doubt, just draw more samples!

 {% include mediation/mediation_analysis41.html %}